XhinLiang/xhinliang.github.io/source/_posts/backend/innodb-locks.md

 Empty set (0.00 sec)
 ```

-When we query the locks of this database, we can see that the (90, 102) have been lock as Exclusive Gap Lock.
+When we query the locks of this database, we can see that the (90, 102) has been locked as an Exclusive Gap Lock.

 ```
 mysql> select * from performance_schema.data_locks\G